SChernykh/xmr-stak-cpu/README.md

 # Performance

+Overall, it seems that all Radeon cards will be in 85-90+% range of their CryptonightV1 performance in the end after the community has more time to get familiar with these mods and come up with tuning manuals.
+All GeForce cards will be in 90-95+% range of their CryptonightV1 performance, so their relative performance will improve a few percent comparing to Radeons.
+And there is always some room for further performance improvement in the mining software itself, so overall network hashrate will only drop 5-10%.

-As you can see from this data, most modern CPUs and GPUs get < 10% slowdown.
-The only exception we found so far is Radeon RX 550 which gets ~11% slowdown (see the last test result) because of weak GPU core.
-On the other side, ASIC/FPGA which use external memory for scratchpad get 4 times slower due to increased bandwidth usage.
-ASIC/FPGA which use on-chip memory for scratchpad get ~15 times slower because of high latencies introduced with division and square root calculations: they just don't have enough on-chip memory to hide these latencies with many parallel Cryptonight calculations.
+On the other side, ASIC/FPGA which use external memory for scratchpad will get 4 times slower due to increased bandwidth usage.
+ASIC/FPGA which use on-chip memory for scratchpad will get ~15 times slower because of high latencies introduced with division and square root calculations: they just don't have enough on-chip memory to hide these latencies with many parallel Cryptonight calculations.

 AMD Ryzen 7 1700 @ 3.6 GHz, 8 threads